New York City has a lot of famous things about it, and one of the biggest is its food.

 CHICKEN AND WAFFLES

-Chicken and waffles is a sweet meets savory dish with roots in the American south.
+Sweet meets savory in this dish with roots in the American South.

-Considered part of African-American cuisine, chicken and waffles is a must-try staple of Harlem Soul Food.
+Considered part of African-American cuisine, chicken and waffles are a must-try staple of 'soul food'.

-You can find this dish at many places in NYC, but the best is served at the famous Sylvia's Restaurant and Amy Ruth's Restaurant at 113 W. 116th Street in Harlem.
+You can find this dish at many places in NYC, but two of the best restaurants are in Harlem, the famous Sylvia's Restaurant and Amy Ruth's Restaurant.

 If you can't make it uptown, try Sweet Chick, with two locations: 178 Ludlow St. on the Lower East Side and 164 Bedford Ave. in Williamsburg.